 Other ways to make sure you get the most from your health care dollars include the following:

 Be prepared.
 Be ready to give your provider the information that he or she needs—even to the point of writing down your questions or symptoms in advance of each visit.
 In addition to ensuring that your concerns are addressed efficiently (and that you don’t forget something important), this also makes the best use of everyone’s time.
-Because physicians and facilities typically charge based on the time and complexity of a visit, this is even more important if you have a high‐deductible health plan where you shoulder more of the up‐front costs.
+Because physicians and facilities typically charge based on the time and complexity of a visit, this is even more important if you have an HDHP, where you shoulder more of the up‐front costs.

 Also, Feinschreiber says that health care costs vary widely by geographical region, and suggests that people who are thinking about living in a different state during retirement should take these differences into account.
 To learn more about the state and regional cost comparisons, check the reports online at the Centers for Medicare & Medicaid Services.8 Finally, “Don’t underestimate the link between your health and your financial wealth,” says Patel.
 “It’s important to know what you can do to influence your costs and to understand how your good health may play a role.”